 Employment of administrative services managers is projected to grow 6 percent from 2019 to 2029, faster than the average for all occupations.
 Tasks such as managing facilities and preparing for emergencies will remain important in a range of industries.

+Administrative services managers plan, direct, and coordinate activities that help an organization run efficiently.
+The specific responsibilities vary, but these managers typically maintain facilities and supervise activities that include recordkeeping, mail distribution, and office upkeep.
 In a small organization, they may direct all support services and may be called the business office manager.
 Large organizations may have several layers of administrative managers who specialize in different areas.

-- Supervise clerical and administrative personnel
+- Supervise clerical and administrative staff

 - Set goals and deadlines for their department

 - Recommend changes to policies or procedures in order to improve operations, such as reassessing supplies or recordkeeping